 I have a BA in Drama and Psychology, but spent most of the last 28 years as a computer programmer.
 The past 16 years I’ve also volunteered at Girl Scout camp, first as a unit counselor and for the last six years as the Program Director.
 I began when my kids were young; now one has graduated college, and the other is a Junior at Towson.
 It’s hard to believe — my husband and I still feel like college was yesterday!
 Purim and Passover are my favorite Jewish holidays; I love making and wearing costumes and I enjoy the challenge of cooking for Passover.
 I attend a couple of anime conventions each year, wearing costumes I’ve created.
 More traditionally, I also quilt, belong to a local quilt guild, and teach it part time.

 At Temple Isaiah, I serve as the Communications Coordinator, where I maintain our website, post to our social media accounts, edit and design The Prophet Magazine, and other printed marketing materials.
-I moved to Maryland from Indiana, where I previously worked as the Marketing Director for the Jewish Federation of Greater Indianapolis, Program Director for the Indianapolis Bureau of Jewish Education, and operated a small print and web design company, alephMEDIA, working primarily with non-profits and small business owners.
+I moved to Maryland from Indiana, where I was the Marketing Director for the Jewish Federation of Greater Indianapolis, Program Director for the Indianapolis Bureau of Jewish Education, and operated a small print and web design company, alephmedia, working primarily with non-profits and small business owners.
 I have also been an adjunct professor at the Indiana University School of Journalism teaching visual aesthetics, photography, and print and web design.
 I have a BS in Media Production and an MFA in Motion Picture, Television, and Recording Arts, both from Florida State University, as well as another BS in Graphic Arts Technology (Photography and Graphic Design) from Florida A&M University.
 I’ve done additional Doctoral coursework in Art Education and in Journalism.
-My husband Jeremy is rabbi at Machar: The Washington Congregation for Secular Humanistic Judaism.
-We live in Columbia with our teenaged son, Shaye.
+My husband Jeremy is the Rabbi at Machar: The Secular Humanistic Jewish Congregation of Greater Washington.
+We live in Ellicott City with our teenaged son, Shaye.

 I joined the Temple Staff in June 2015, after working many years at the Jewish Community Center of Greater Baltimore as an Administrative Assistant.
 Prior to the JCC, I was the Office Manager of Beth Shalom Congregation of Carroll County.
 I find it enormously satisfying helping the B’nai Mitzvah families every step of the way.
 To be honest, I am as excited as they are when the big day finally arrives.
 I am also Rabbi Axler’s administrative assistant; working with a man that I respect and admire, in our dynamic work environment, is very rewarding.
 My husband Howard and I have two grown sons, one of whom is married.
 When I’m not at work, I enjoy taking exercise classes at the local gym, spending time outdoors and traveling with my family.